 Kindly refer to these NOTES if you plan to make a visit to our hospital.

-From now on, our Paediatrics services will be extended on Monday, Wednesday and Saturday* at our 24-hour Outpatient and Emergency Department.
+From now on, our Paediatrics services will be extended on the following days at our 24-hour Outpatient and Emergency Department.
 Children will receive timely treatment from our specialists in Paediatrics.